Dennis Hollinger

 Dennis P. Hollinger (born November 1948), is the President Emeritus and the Distinguished Senior Professor of Christian Ethics of Gordon-Conwell Theological Seminary, as of 2019.
-He served as President and Colman M. Mockler Distinguished Professor of Christian Ethics from 2008-2019.
+He served as president and Colman M. Mockler Distinguished Professor of Christian Ethics from 2008 to 2019.
 He also serves as a Distinguished Fellow with The Center for Bioethics & Human Dignity.
 Hollinger attended Elizabethtown College for his B.A., Trinity Evangelical Divinity School for his M.Div., Drew University for Ph.D., and has conducted post-doctoral studies at Oxford University.

 Hollinger previously held academic appointments at Evangelical Theological Seminary in Myerstown, Pennsylvania, Messiah College in Grantham, Pennsylvania, Associated Mennonite Biblical Seminary in Elkhart, Indiana, and Alliance Theological Seminary in Nyack, New York.